Putting a stop to bill collectors in Arizona | Stop Collections and Creditors harassment

 The automatic stay you receive after filing for bankruptcy protection will immediately stop harassing creditors from contacting you regarding debt owed.
 Stop collections and harassment from your creditors.
 If you are in the following situations, the automatic stay could be beneficial:

-- Your utilities are being disconnected.
 If you are significantly behind on a utility bill, the company may threaten to turn off important services such as phone, electric, water, or gas.
 The utility company may not turn off these services for at least 20 days when an automatic stay kicks in.

-- You are in danger of being evicted.
 The automatic stay can stall an eviction proceeding.
 Recent changes in the law, however, state specific legalities.
 For example, the automatic stay cannot stop an eviction if the landlord already had a court issue wrongful possession judgement.
 To understand the specifics of an eviction and how you can prevent it, contact and consult with an experienced bankruptcy attorney who is an expert in Arizona bankruptcy law.